2025 Research Showcase: Pathways to Decolonial Practices in Global Citizenship Education

 Location: Online

-IDEA is thrilled to invite you to our 2025 Research Showcase, " Pathways to decolonial practices in GCE” on Thursday, 20 November, 10.00 - 11.30am, online.
-This year’s theme is inspired by Principle 3 of the CODE of Good Practice for Development Education, “Being explicit about the Ethos of Development Education – global solidarity, empathy and partnership.”
-This has always been a central element of IDEA’s work. and is core to the practice of each of our members
+IDEA is thrilled to invite you to our 2025 Research Showcase, "Pathways to decolonial practices in Global Citizenship Education” on Thursday, 20 November, 10.00 - 11.30am, online.
+This year’s theme is inspired by Principle 3 of the CODE of Good Practice for Development Education, “Be explicit about the ethos of Development Education – global solidarity, empathy and partnership, and challenging unequal power relations across all issues we work on.”
+This has always been a central element of quality Global Citizenship Education and the practice of IDEA members.

-These are some of the questions we will be exploring with our speakers in this interactive online session.
 The showcase is also an opportunity to explore current Global Citizenship Education research, meet academics and explore the applicability of the research to your own practice.

 More information about speakers to come soon!